enclica/Reedcoin-core/README.md

 http://www.reedcoin.org

-Copyright (c) 2009-2014 Bitcoin Developers
+Copyright (c) 2009-2021 Bitcoin Developers
-Copyright (c) 2011-2014 reedcoin Developers
+Copyright (c) 2021 reedcoin Developers

 What is reedcoin?
 ----------------

-reedcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+reedcoin is a Fork of litecoin using scrypt as a proof-of-work algorithm and is not meant to replace dogecoin but instead exist alongside.
- - 2.5 minute block targets
+ - 2 minute block targets
- - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins
+ - ~100 million total coins

 The rest is the same as Bitcoin.
  - 50 coins per block
  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the reedcoin client sofware, see http://www.reedcoin.org.

 License
 -------